-SECTION 107 TEMPORARY STRUCTURES AND USES
+SECTION 108 TEMPORARY STRUCTURES AND USES

-- 107.1 General.
+- 108.1 General.
 The building official is authorized to issue a permit for temporary structures and temporary uses.
 Such permits shall be limited as to time of service, but shall not be permitted for more than 180 days.
-The building official is authorized to grant extensions for demonstrated cause. - 107.2 Conformance.
-Temporary structures and uses shall conform to the structural strength, fire safety, means of egress, accessibility, light, ventilation and sanitary requirements of this code as necessary to ensure public health, safety and general welfare. - 107.3 Temporary power.
+The building official is authorized to grant extensions for demonstrated cause. - 108.2 Conformance.
+Temporary structures and uses shall conform to the structural strength, fire safety, means of egress, accessibility, light, ventilation and sanitary requirements of this code as necessary to ensure public health, safety and general welfare. - 108.3 Temporary power.
 The building official is authorized to give permission to temporarily supply and use power in part of an electric installation before such installation has been fully completed and the final certificate of completion has been issued.
-The part covered by the temporary certificate shall comply with the requirements specified for temporary lighting, heat or power in Chapter 27 of the Florida Building Code, Building. - 107.4 Termination of approval.
+The part covered by the temporary certificate shall comply with the requirements specified for temporary lighting, heat or power in Chapter 27 of the Florida Building Code, Building. - 108.4 Termination of approval.
 The building official is authorized to terminate such permit for a temporary structure or use and to order the temporary structure or use to be discontinued.

-SECTION 108 FEES
+SECTION 109 FEES

-- 108.1 Prescribed fees.
+- 109.1 Prescribed fees.
 A permit shall not be issued until fees authorized under Section 553.80, Florida Statutes, have been paid.
-Nor shall an amendment to a permit be released until the additional fee, if any, due to an increase in the estimated cost of the building, structure, electrical, plumbing, mechanical or gas systems has been paid. - 108.2 Schedule of permit fees.
-On buildings, structures, electrical, gas, mechanical, and plumbing systems or alterations requiring a permit, a fee for each permit shall be paid as required, in accordance with the schedule as established by the applicable governing authority. - 108.3 Building permit valuations.
-Reserved. - 108.4 Work commencing before permit issuance.
-Any person who commences any work on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the building official's approval or the necessary permits shall be subject to a penalty of 100 percent of the usual permit fee in addition to the required permit fees. as set forth in the Nassau County building permit fee ordinance.
+Nor shall an amendment to a permit be released until the additional fee, if any, due to an increase in the estimated cost of the building, structure, electrical, plumbing, mechanical, or gas systems has been paid. - 109.2 Schedule of permit fees.
+On buildings, structures, electrical, gas, mechanical and plumbing systems or alterations requiring a permit, a fee for each permit shall be paid as required, in accordance with the schedule as established by the applicable governing authority.
+See Nassau County Fee Resolution. - 109.3 Building permit valuations.
+Reserved.
+See Nassau County Fee Resolution. - 109.4 Work commencing before permit issuance.
+Any person who commences any work on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the building official's approval or the necessary permits shall be subject to an additional fee as set forth in the Nassau County building permit fee resolution.